jodaf/quilvyn-phb5e/README.md

 ### Requirements

-quilvyn-phb5e relies on the 5th Edition SRD module and the core modules installed by the quilvyn-core package.
+quilvyn-phb5e relies on the 5th Edition SRD modules installed by the quilvyn-5E package and the core modules installed by the quilvyn-core package.

 ### Installation